Clinical Research: What Is It?

 A biorepository is a facility that collects, catalogs and stores specimens of biological material such as blood, tissue, or cells to be used for laboratory studies.
 A person’s medical information and/or written consent to use the samples in research may go along with the samples to be studied.

-People with no known major health issues — also called clinical research volunteers — also are needed for some studies.
+People with no known major health issues — also called normal volunteers — are needed for some studies.
 For new medications, it is safer and easier to start with healthy individuals.
-These studies help researchers define what is normal for such patients compared with those who have certain illnesses or conditions.
+These studies look at how the study drug affects people and how it is absorbed and removed from the body.

 Surveys are commonly used to study health behaviors, practices and opinions.